 A Double Paralympic Bronze Medallist with over 100 International Career Titles, Lucy Shuker is one of Britain's most successful Wheelchair Tennis players.
-Achieving career best rankings of World No.#5 in Singles and World No.#3 in Doubles, Lucy is a former Masters Doubles Champion, Australian Open Doubles Finalist and Wimbledon Doubles Finalist.
+Achieving career best rankings of World No.#5 in Singles and World No.#3 in Doubles, Lucy is a former Masters Doubles Champion, Australian Open and Wimbledon Grand Slam Doubles Finalist.

 In 2001, aged 21, Lucy had a motorbike accident which left her paralysed from the chest down.
 She started playing wheelchair tennis and has since gone on to represent Great Britain at three successive Paralympic Games; Beijing 2008, London 2012 and Rio 2016.